Updated on February 2, 2017

 Follicept has had a big buzz on the internet lately, mostly due to the fact that it will soon begin trials on human subjects.
 Follicept was mentioned in a previous post about Hair Regeneration Tech 2015.
 As a quick recap, Follicept is a topical gel solution that is based on a proprietary delivery method for the growth factor IGF-1.
 It has shown some cool results in mice which is depicted on the company’s home page.
 Basically, the mice given IGF-1 showed thicker hair than the mice treated with minoxidil, but only after 39 days of stopping the treatment.
 So, it appears that the effects of IGF-1 were continual on the hair growth even without continual application of the topical gel.
 Read More

 This article is a simple cautionary message for those considering a hair transplant.
 Today, hair transplants done by doctors of a high degree of skill and integrity are still the best option for restoring significant amounts of hair.
-One of the most important points in being prepared to make a good decision about getting a hair transplant is knowing the difference between FUE and FUT.
+One of the most important points for you to be aware of when making a hair transplant decision is knowing the difference between FUE and FUT.
 There is loads of information and in-depth discussion about this subject online, and can be found using a simple search.
 I will just be going over the very basics to help you get a general idea of the two procedures.

 FUE Procedure – This is a newer version of hair transplant procedures that involves extracting out individual hair grafts, one-by-one.
-The technique is done by using circular micro scalpels with a skilled surgeon.
+The technique is done by a skilled surgeon using circular micro scalpels.
 The grafts are then further prepared to be made ready for insertion into the recipient scalp area.
 The process takes longer than a FUT and usually a FUE session will be smaller in number of grafts extracted compared to a FUT procedure.
 Very small “dot” scars are created through this procedure in the donor area, yet from a skilled surgeon they will be almost unnoticeable to the naked eye even when hair is cut very short.

-FUT Procedure: This is a technique that has been around longer than FUE.
+FUT Procedure: This is a technique that is older than FUE.
 It involves cutting out a strip of the scalp from the donor site.
 That strip of scalp is then separated into individual hair follicle grafts to be prepared for insertion into the recipient area.
 It is said that there is a slightly better graft survival rate for the FUT procedure compared to FUE.
-This procedure leaves a linear strip on the back of the scalp.
-Hair will generally have to be styled longer in the back after an FUT compared to FUE to cover the scar from the procedure.
+This procedure leaves a linear scar on the back of the scalp.
+Hair will generally have to be styled longer in the donor area after an FUT compared to FUE to cover the scar from the procedure.
 This procedure is more painful post-operation than an FUE and has a longer recovery period for the donor site.

 My overall message is that it is very important for all those considering a hair transplant to know the background information first; know the difference between FUE and FUT, and do sufficient background research on the surgeon you are considering.